-This quote is a description of a London slum.
+This quote is a description of a slum in A Christmas Carol.
 The Ghost of Christmas Yet to Come has transported Ebenezer Scrooge to this poor part of the city to show him a vision of personal effects stolen from a dead man being sold.
-He also see’s a couple joyous at the death of their creditor, for they will no longer be in debt.
+He also see’s a couple joyous delight at the death of their creditor, for they will no longer be in debt.

 Shortly after this, Scrooge will come to realise that the man whose death is being celebrated, is himself.